MicroEJ/docs/DeviceDeveloperGuide/tiny.rst

 ============

 Tiny application is an option disabled by default.
-To enable Tiny application of the MicroEJ core engine, set the property ``mjvm.standalone.configuration`` in ``configuration.xml`` file as
+To enable Tiny application of the MicroEJ Core Engine, set the property ``mjvm.standalone.configuration`` in ``configuration.xml`` file as
 follows: